NHingerl/community/docs/guidelines/technical-guidelines/02-docker-images.md

 - Cache Mounts for Go Compiler:
   Rely on a cache backed by a remote repository, because a new agent is allocated for each pipeline execution, making mount-type caching ineffective.
-  Use mounts a cache type for Go package downloads.
+  Use the cache mounts type for Go package downloads.
 The binary compilation cache did not increase speed during tests.

 ### Example Dockerfile to Build Publicly Available Images